nanocurrency/nano-docs/docs/commands/rpc-protocol.md

 - `confirmed_height`: matches `confirmation_height` value
 - `confirmed_frontier`: matches `confirmation_height_frontier` value
 - If `representative` option also `true`, `confirmed_representative` included: representative account from the confirmed frontier block
-- If `pending` option also `true`, `confirmed_pending` included: balance of all pending amounts where the matching incoming send blocks have been confirmed on their account
+- If `receivable` option also `true`, `confirmed_receivable` included: balance of all receivable amounts where the matching incoming send blocks have been confirmed on their account

+--8<-- "deprecation-info-pending.md"

 **Request:**
 ```json